-Stage One: It’s All Brand New
+Stage 1: It’s All Brand New

 You just got engaged, your stomach is filled with butterflies and you’re so pumped up with joy that you want to shout about your love from the rooftops.
 You try to fit the word fiancé(e) into every conversation - maybe even at times when it’s not necessary - and your engagement ring has become a staple in your Instagram photos.
 But you’re not the only one making a big deal of it - you’re inbox and answering machine are most likely flooded with well wishes and your friends are cheersing you every time you have a wine glass in hand.

-Stage Two: Pinterest Queen/King
+Stage 2: Pinterest Queen/King

 Your engagement glow is still strong, but you’re beginning to realize that you need to get down to business.
 No, you’re not ready to sign any contracts or put down any payments, but your Pinterest account is alive and well.
-You’ve begun creating boards dedicated to catering, flowers, venues and decorations, and you’re not stopping anytime soon.
+You’ve begun creating boards dedicated to wedding bouquets, catering, venues and table decorations, and you’re not stopping anytime soon.
 Your mom is sending you wedding planning articles in the wee hours of the morning and your bedside has been overtaken by bridal magazines.
-In short, you’re in the exploratory phase and you can’t wait to uncover the hidden gems that will make your wedding memorable.
+In short, you’re in the exploratory and inspiration phase and you can’t wait to uncover the hidden gems that will make your wedding memorable.

-Stage Three: Cutting Down
+Stage 3: Cutting Down

-Stage Four: Getting Real
+Stage 4: Getting Real

-Stage Five: Committing
+Stage 5: Committing

 You’ve already accepted a ring, so you obviously know a thing or two about commitment.
 Now you’re starting to say yes to people other than your fiancé(e), namely your vendors.
 You’ve begun signing contracts for your venue, stylists, photographer and other core members of your wedding team.
 Heck, you may have even sent out your save-the-dates.
 Your wedding now feels like less of an idea and more of an actual thing.
 Get pumped!

-Stage Six: Dressing It Up
+Stage 6: Dressing It Up

 You’ve sorted out all of the scheduling and contract details, so now it’s on to obsessing about style.
-You’re well-versed in lighting fixtures, you know every type of centerpiece vessel on the market and you’ve woken up in a hot sweat after dreaming about choosing the wrong bouquet at least once.
+You’re well-versed in lighting fixtures, you know every type of wedding centerpiece vessel on the market and you’ve woken up in a hot sweat after dreaming about choosing the wrong bouquet at least once.
 You’ve also filled your DVR with episodes of Say Yes to the Dress, Four Weddings and The Great British Bake Off.
 Your mission is creating the most aesthetically pleasing wedding on earth and nobody can stand in your way.

-Stage Seven: Consumed by Planning
+Stage 7: Consumed by Planning

-Stage Eight: It’s Go Time!
+Stage 8: It’s Go Time!

-Stage Nine: The Beginning of the End
+Stage 9: The Beginning of the End

 You’ve got everything planned and paid for, so now you’re on to tying up the last of the loose ends.
 You’re sad to say goodbye to wedding planning but you’re excited to walk down that aisle.
 Savour your last few moments as a fiancé(e) and prepare to embrace being a newlywed.

-Stage Ten: Keep Calm
+Stage 10: Keep Calm

-Use the wise words of James Bay and just “let it go, just let it be”.
+When you reach the final stage of wedding planning, use the wise words of James Bay and just “let it go, just let it be”.
 You’re in the final stretch, there’s no time to change your floral arrangements or buy new table linens, so just sit back and relax.
 Dedicate your time to getting excited for your big day, not freaking out about all the little things.
 It’ll all work out.